CalebABG/SparkzEngine/README.md

 ### Obtaining the Java 8 Development Kit:

 #### Before you download, you may want to know whether your computer is 32 bit or 64 bit.

-To check whether you've got a 32 bit machince or a 64 bit one, first repeat step 1 to obtain a console window.
+To check whether you've got a 32 bit machine or a 64 bit one, first repeat step 1 to obtain a console window.

 Then, if you're running Windows type this command into the window ```echo %PROCESSOR_ARCHITECTURE%``` and then press enter.